Saint-Roch, Paris: 18th−19th century

 En 1758, Jean-Baptiste Marduel designed a dramatic new pulpit, which was made by sculptor Simon Challet.
-It was remodelled twice, and the only remaining portion of the original today is the upper level, as well as a group pf paintings and sculptures created for it, now located in the transept.
+It was remodelled twice, and the only remaining portion of the original today is the upper level, as well as a group of paintings and sculptures created for it, now located in the transept.

 In 1795 The church became the site of the 13 Vendémiaire, one of the major events of the late French Revolution.
 On 5 October 1795, a large force of royalist soldiers occupied the street and the steps in front of the church, and threatened to seize power in Paris and restore the monarchy, They were confronted by the young Napoleon Bonaparte, who supported the Revolution and commanded a battery of artillery.
 His guns opened fire on the royalists, clearing the steps and securing the street.
 This event made him a hero and ally of the Revolution, and opened the way for his rapid rise to power.
 The marks of the cannon fire can still be seen on the front of the church.

 The church was closed most of the French Revolution, and was stripped of much of its art and decoration.
 It was returned to the church in 1801.
 Some the art works stolen during the Revolution were returned, while other paintings and sculptures from other churches which were destroyed found a new home at Saint-Roch.

 The 19th century saw more modifications.
 IN 1850, the Chapel of Calvary built by Boullée, was redesigned and rebuilt into the present Chapel of Catechisms.
 In 1879, the bell tower on the right side of the church, destabilised by the construction of the Avenue de l'Opera next to it, was demolished.